-A walk-in tub can be a key part of aging in place, helping seniors avoid falls and injuries in their bathrooms.
+A walk-in tub is an important home modification for aging in place, helping seniors avoid falls and injuries in their bathrooms.
 But will Medicare pay for a walk-in tub?

 In most cases, traditional Medicare and supplemental Medicare insurance (Medigap) plans will not pay for a walk-in tub.

 Medicare Parts A & B cover “durable medical equipment (DME),” when prescribed by a doctor, but they don’t consider many safety devices like walk-in tubs and stair lifts to be either “medically necessary” or DME.

 Even so, many seniors and people with disabilities could benefit from a walk-in tub.
 Each year, the health care costs associated with falls cost an estimated $31 billion.
 Falls are the leading cause of injury among seniors, and many serious falls happen in the bathroom.
 Learn how to choose the best walk-in tub for seniors for your senior bathroom makeover.

 Fortunately, there are other ways to get help paying for a walk-in tub.